matt-36/horion-help/main/commands.md

   - Gives a block that will spawn a command block minecart, sometimes invisible, that will execute a command repeatedly while command blocks are enabled
   - Usage
     - `.cbe {beehive/beenest/movingblock/invisible/spoof} <command>`

+- .eject
+  - Removes horion from your minecraft game
+  - Usage
+    - `.eject`

+- .gamemode (broken)
+  - Changes your gamemode
+  - Usage
+    - `.gamemode {0/1/2}`

+- .friend
+  - Friends users so you don't hurt them
+  - Usage
+    - `.friend <username>`

+- .enchant
+  - Enchants an item that you are holding, can do any enchantment on any item and any level from 1 to 32767
+  - Usage
+    - `.enchant <enchantment name> <level>`

+- .panic
+  - Disables all modules
+  - Usage
+    - `.panic`

+- .hide
+  - Hides horion but doesn't disable anything or eject
+  - Usage
+    - `.hide`

+- .give
+  - Gives you any item you want using the namespace or decimal id
+  - Usage
+    - `.give <namespace id/decimal id> <amount> <tile id> <1(.nbt write)/0(nothing)>`

+- .bruh
+  - Sends a local message, or a message only visible to you, saying "bruh"
+  - Usage
+    - `.bruh`

+- .server
+  - Gives you information about a server or realm you are currently on, for example, the ip and port
+  - Usage
+    - `.server`

+- .setoffhand
+  - Sets the item you are holding to your offhand instead of a totem of undying or shield
+  - Usage
+    - `.setoffhand`

+- .coords
+  - Says your coords in the chat as a local message, or a message only visible to you
+  - Usage
+    - `.coords`

+- .say
+  - Sends a message in the chat
+  - Usage
+    - `.say`

+- .spammer
+  - Allows you to set up the spammer module
+  - Usage
+    - `.spammer {message/delay/bypass/manual} <message(message)/delay(delay)> {true/false}(bypass)`

+- .dupe
+  - Duplicates the item you are currently holding
+  - Usage
+    - `.dupe`

+- .damage (broken)
+  - Damages you using fall damage
+  - Usage
+    - `.damage <amount>`

+- .config
+  - Allows you to save your current active modules and settings
+  - Usage
+    - `.config {save/load} <name>`
+    - `.config save`

+- .setprefix
+  - Changes the command prefix for horion
+  - / is disabled
+  - Usage
+    - `.setprefix <key>`

+- .waypoint
+  - Allows you to create waypoints for remembering locations
+  - Only shows waypoints when the waypoint module is active
+  - Usage
+    - ## `.waypoint (((((Unknown)))))`

+- .top
+  - Teleports you to the top of any area, useful underwater or in the nether
+  - Usage
+    - `.top`

+- .xp
+  - Gives you xp points and levels
+  - Usage
+    - `.xp <amount>`
+    - `.xp <amount>L`

+- .execute
+  - ## (((((Unknown)))))

+- .script
+  - ## (((((Unkown)))))

+- .modules